wso2/product-ei/product-scenarios/2-Bridging-systems-that-communicate-in-different-protocols/2.9-Integration with systems that communicate domain-specific protocols/2.9.2- Receive messages over any protocol to FIX (Proxy Services with the FIX Transport)/readme.md

 To run the FIX samples used in this guide, you need a local Quickfix/J installation (http://www.quickfixj.org).
 Download Quickfix/J from: http://www.quickfixj.org/downloads.

-To enable the FIX transport for samples, first you must deploy the Quickfix/J libraries into the repository/components/lib directory of the ESB.
-Generally the  following libraries should be deployed into the ESB.
+To enable the FIX transport for samples, first you must deploy the Quickfix/J libraries into the <EI_HOME>/lib directory of the EI.
+Generally the  following libraries should be deployed into the EI.

 ```xml
     quickfixj-core-1.4.0.jar